Categories

 Rockets comparison: The first photos of SpaceX Falcon Heavy rocket, published by Elon Musk on his twitter account.

-When exactly will the maiden flight will be, still not announced.
-Since the Saturn V made its last flight in 1973, Falcon Heavy will be world’s most powerful rocket still in use, when it flies.
+When exactly will the maiden flight will be, is still not announced.
+Since the Saturn V made its last flight in 1973, Falcon Heavy will be the world’s most powerful rocket still in use, when it flies.

 SpaceX also published a flight animation of Falcon Heavy, you can watch it below.